 Best Surf Destinations in Oceania

 The lucky country!
 Australia enjoys every climate and showcases every type of wave you could want to surf, from the perfect right-hand points of Queensland to the beach breaks of northern NSW, the slabs of Sout Aus and everything in between.
 And let’s not even start on West Aus.

 Australia is massive in every sense of the word, and you’d be hard-pushed to explore most of its coastline in one lifetime.
 The quality of living is high; you can pick your climate and enjoy heaps of outdoor activities between surfs.
 As a first-timer, I’d recommend Coolangatta for super fun beach breaks and some of the best points in the world in Snapper and Kirra.

 Then embark on a road trip down to Sydney, where you’ll pass countless surf spots on the way.
 With countless beach breaks to fill your boots around the city, Sydney is one of the world’s best cities to be a surfer!

 To take your Aus road trip to the next level, head into the desert across the Nullabor, where you’ll encounter some of the country’s most harrowing slabs; just watch the sharks.
 4000km, you’ll then reach West Aus, where you can sample the wonders of Margaret River.
-Some of the best places to surf in Australia are the Gold Coast, Noosa, Lennox Head, Sydney Northern Beaches, South Ulladulla, Torquay, and Margaret River.
+Some of the best places to surf in Australia are the Gold Coast, Noosa, Lennox Head, Sydney Northern Beaches, Ulladulla, Bells Beach, and Margaret River.

 Aotearoa, the land of the long white cloud, is a haven for surfers.
 The two islands of New Zealand are beautiful natural landscapes, scarcely populated, made for camping/road tripping and have abundant world-class waves.